NobpasinTumdee/local-tube/README.md

 - 🔤 **Local Subtitle Support** — drag-and-drop `.srt` / `.vtt` files and auto-discover sidecar subtitle tracks.
 - ⌨️ Global keyboard-shortcut cheatsheet.
-- 🗃️ Optional IndexedDB backend for very large tag/playlist datasets.
+- 🗃️ Moving tags/playlists to IndexedDB for very large datasets. *(IndexedDB is already used for workspace handles, the Vault and the frame cache — this item is specifically about the tag/playlist store.)*
+- 🔐 Optional Argon2id KDF for the Vault, to blunt the GPU advantage a PIN currently gives an offline attacker.

 ---